umbraco/UmbracoDocs/Reference/Searching/Examine/pdf-index.md

 versionFrom: 8.0.0
 ---

-# Pdf indexes and multisearchers
+# PDF indexes and multisearchers

-If you want to index pdfs and search for them you will need to use the [UmbracoExamine.Pdf extension package](https://github.com/umbraco/UmbracoExamine.PDF).
+If you want to index PDF files and search for them you will need to use the [UmbracoExamine.Pdf extension package](https://github.com/umbraco/UmbracoExamine.PDF).

 ## Installation